Linux kernel: Scheduling

 The Linux process scheduler is modular, in the sense that it enables different scheduling classes and policies.
-Scheduler classes are plugable scheduler algorithms that can be registered with the base scheduler code.
+Scheduler classes are pluggable scheduler algorithms that can be registered with the base scheduler code.
 Each class schedules different types of processes.
 The core code of the scheduler iterates over each class in order of priority and chooses the highest priority scheduler that has a schedulable entity of type struct sched_entity ready to run.
 Entities may be threads, group of threads, and even all the processes of a specific user.

-Linux provides both user preemption as well as full kernel preemption.
+Linux provides both user preemption as well as (selectable, up to) full kernel preemption.
 Preemption reduces latency, increases responsiveness, and makes Linux more suitable for desktop and real-time applications.
+This comes at a cost of throughput, as work being interrupted worsens cache behavior.

 For normal tasks, by default, the kernel uses the Completely Fair Scheduler (CFS) class, introduced in version 2.6.23.
 The scheduler is defined as a macro in a C header as SCHED_NORMAL.
 In other POSIX kernels, a similar policy known as SCHED_OTHER allocates CPU timeslices (i.e, it assigns absolute slices of the processor time depending on either predetermined or dynamically computed priority of each process).
 The Linux CFS does away with absolute timeslices and assigns a fair proportion of CPU time, as a function of parameters like the total number of runnable processes and the time they have already run; this function also takes into account a kind of weight that depends on their relative priorities (nice values).